Ceygl/Complete-React-practice-project/README.md

-This project was created to calculate investment data according to the given information.
+This react project was created to calculate investment data according to the given information.

-# Complete-React-practice-project
+# Investment-Calculator # Complete-React-project